philbowles/h4plugins/docs/events.md

 1. You are using the library incorrectly, expect plenty of trouble
 2. Because of the above, don't expect much sympathetic support.

 Use the library the way it was designed, look at the 80+ examples, copy / steal / repurpose them for your own needs.
 Copy theri structure / style.
-The more *your* code looks like one of the exmples, the more likely it is to work cotrrectly.
+The more *your* code looks like one of the exmples, the more likely it is to work correctly.

 Don't try to "hang on" to old styles / techniques merely for nostalgic reasons: there are plenty of *other* reasons why H4Plugins *doesn't* work that way.
 Embrace "The H4Plugins way" and don't try to fight it.
 Do it "The H4 way, not *your* way", you will thank me eventually but before that time comes, repeat after me: *"I am not in charge of the code.
 H4 runs it for me.
 I do not decide the order of events, the world does that and H4 feeds them to me in an orderly manner."*